Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} effective management of large-scale urban traffic systems is critical to mitigate congestion, enhance mobility of road users, and ensure the sustainability of urban environments.
-Within the scope, aggregated traffic models based on the Macroscopic Fundamental Diagram (MFD) have emerged as potential solutions.
-The MFD reveals the relationship between network efficiency (such as network-mean speed and production) and network accumulation under homogeneous conditions \cite{geroliminis2008existence}.
-This relationship simplifies the analysis of traffic networks and enhances computational efficiency in solving optimization problems.
+\IEEEPARstart{T}{he} effective management of large-scale urban traffic systems is critical to mitigate congestion, enhance mobility of road users, and ensure the sustainability of the urban environment.
+Within this scope, aggregated traffic models based on the Macroscopic Fundamental Diagram (MFD) have emerged as powerful tools in large-scale congestion management strategies.
+The MFD reveals the relationship between network efficiency (such as network-mean speed and travel production) and network accumulation under homogeneous traffic conditions \cite{geroliminis2008existence}.
+This relationship simplifies the analysis of traffic networks and enhances computational efficiency in solving traffic management and control optimization problems.
 Over the past decades, the MFD-based traffic models have informed various large-scale traffic management strategies, such as pricing schemes \cite{zheng2016time,yang2019heterogeneity,zheng2020area}, perimeter control \cite{fu2021perimeter,aalipour2018analytical,batista2021role,tsitsokas2023two,jiang2023hybrid,johari2021macroscopic,haddad2021traffic,chen2022data}, and multi-modal transportation network optimization \cite{wei2020modeling,loder2022optimal,beojone2021inefficiency,balzer2023dynamic}.